Geriatric Psychiatry

 Where do these professionals practice?

+With the growing population of older adults in America, the profession of geriatric psychiatry has also continued to grow, so they work in many locations.
 To some extent, these psychiatrists might practice in the same places as any other psychiatrist.
-These locations include practices and hospitals where patients can make appointments to receive services or receive services as part of their stay in the hospital.
-However, these professionals also might provide mental health services in facilities that are unique to their specialized fields, such as assisted living facilities, nursing homes, and veterans' homes where patients may also be residents.
+These locations include practices and hospitals where individuals can make appointments to receive services or receive services as part of their stay in the hospital.
+However, these professionals might also provide mental health services in facilities unique to their specialized fields, such as assisted living facilities, nursing homes, and veterans' homes where clients may be residents.

 Geriatric psychiatric mental health support demand in residential facilities